 This is where the letter makes its sharpest structural move: “Within this same framework, the United States has concentrated the largest number of its forces, bases, and military capabilities around Iran — a country that, at least since the founding of the United States, has never initiated a war.
 Recent American aggressions launched from these very bases have demonstrated how threatening such a military presence truly is.
 Naturally, no country confronted with such conditions would forgo strengthening its defensive capabilities.”

-American military forces operate from bases in Iraq, Kuwait, Bahrain, Qatar, UAE, Saudi Arabia, Turkey, and Diego Garcia — a physical encirclement of Iranian territory.
+U.S. forces operate from bases encircling Iran — Iraq, Kuwait, Bahrain, Qatar, UAE, Saudi Arabia, Turkey, Diego Garcia.
 The standard American framing presents Iran’s missile programs and regional proxy networks as unprovoked aggression.
-Pezeshkian simply asks Americans to look at the geography: Iranian military capabilities can reach American forces only because those forces are positioned on Iran’s borders.
-Iran’s deterrence strategy is a rational response to that encirclement, not evidence of expansionist intent.
+Pezeshkian asks Americans to look at the geography: Iranian military capabilities can reach American forces only because those forces are positioned on Iran’s borders.
+That is a rational deterrence response to encirclement, not evidence of expansionist intent.
 The letter doesn’t ask Americans to agree — it asks them to look at the map.

 The Nuclear Double Standard Named Directly

 Pezeshkian doesn’t sidestep the nuclear question.
 He frames it through the diplomatic record: “Iran pursued negotiations, reached an agreement, and fulfilled all its commitments.
 The decision to withdraw from that agreement, escalate toward confrontation, and launch two acts of aggression in the midst of negotiations were destructive choices made by the U.S. government — choices that served the delusions of a foreign aggressor.”
-U.S. intelligence assessments have not concluded Iran has produced nuclear weapons, yet Iran’s research program justifies ongoing military threats while Israel’s actual undeclared nuclear arsenal draws no equivalent pressure.
-The letter names this asymmetry without spelling it out in full — the “foreign aggressor” whose delusions the U.S. is serving is identified clearly in the next section.
+U.S. intelligence assessments confirm Iran has not produced nuclear weapons, yet its research program justifies ongoing military threats while Israel’s actual undeclared arsenal draws no equivalent pressure.
+The letter names this asymmetry without spelling it out — the “foreign aggressor” whose delusions are being served is made explicit in the next section.

 The Proxy Question: Fighting to the Last American